A computer crashes with a STOP Error, also called as, Blue Screen of Death and Critical Error while attempting to connect it to a Dial-Up Internet:

-PC Reset feature restores your computer to factory defaults whenever you’ve a major computing issue.
+PC Reset feature restores your computer to factory defaults whenever you have a major computing issue.
 Remember, the operating system will erase everything.
 To some extent, it is similar to formatting and reinstalling Windows.
 Be careful you’ve backed up all your important documents and files to an external storage such as USB flash drive, external HDD.

 1. In the Search Box on Taskbar, type ‘Reset”

-2. Open “Reset this PC”
+2. Open “Reset this PC.”